Protests sweep Lebanon as fury at ruling elite grows

 In an unprecedented move, Shi’ite protesters also attacked the offices of their deputies from Lebanon’s influential Hezbollah group and the Amal movement in southern Lebanon.

 “We came to the streets because we can no longer bear this situation.
 This regime is totally corrupt,” said Fadi Issa, 51, who was marching with his son.
-“They are all thieves, they come to the government to fill their pockets, not to serve the country.
+“They are all thieves, they come to the government to fill their pockets, not to serve the country.”

-“We don’t want just a resignation.
-We want them to be held accountable.
-They should return all the money they stole.
-We want change,” he said.

 The demonstrations follow warnings by economists, investors and rating agencies that indebted Lebanon’s economy and graft-entrenched financial system are closer to the brink than at any time since the war-torn 1980s.